-This hearty and comforting chicken bolognese recipe is perfect for an easy weeknight dinner.
+The best hearty and comforting chicken bolognese recipe that’s perfect for an easy weeknight dinner.
 Made with lean ground chicken, carrots, diced tomatoes, and fresh basil, this is the best healthy 30-minute pasta sauce!

 You will love this creamy, rich, and hearty chicken bolognese recipe.
 It not only tastes delicious, but it’s healthy and super filling!